Korean Folklore, Death Days, and the Haunted Queens Apartment

 In the Korean-American communities of New York, the culture is even more steeped in tradition than what you’d find in modern-day Korea.
 Sarah tells us how Korean-Americans hold on to and celebrate their cultural heritage, specifically around death and spirits.
 Expect some classic bathroom ghosts, virgin ghosts, polytheism, animism, Buddhism, Confuscianism, shamanism, superstitions, ancestors, and more.
 Then, she tells us her own creepy story of what happened in her 1930’s apartment.

-Today’s episode podcast promo by The Salty Speculation Podcast
+Today’s episode podcast promo is by The Salty Speculation Podcast.

 Sarah is the executive editor of MochiMag.com, a writer for Peach Velvet Mag.
 She uses her journalism powers to advocate for and amplify the narratives of Asian-American women and other minorities.
 You can also find her on Instagram @fragile__things.
 Also, keep up with her writing via her website: sarahjineepark.com.